Kazakhstan / Қазақстан Республикасы / Республика Казахстан – Let’s explore here

 Kazakhstan is a transcontinental country – it is located both in Europe and in Asia.
 Because of this, the information is located both in our European and in our Asian travel destination sections.
 Don’t worry though, all the information for this amazing country is captured on this page.

 Kazakhstan is the largest landlocked country in the world, and the ninth largest overall.
 It’s massive to travel across – don’t underestimate the time it takes, and plan where you might want to stay.
-Despite its size, it’s one of the least densely populated places on the planet – having only 18 people per square mile (c.f.
+Because of its size, it’s one of the least densely populated places on the planet – having only 18 people per square mile (c.f.
 720 people per square mile in the UK).

 More than three quarters of Kazakhstan is desert, and the highest point is Khan Tengri in the south east of the country, on the order with China and Kyrgyzstan, at 23,000 ft (7,010m) above sea level.
 Kazakhstan’s neighbours are China, Kyrgyzstan, Russia, Turkmenistan and Uzbekistan.